What is Marketing Automation? (+ Best Practices, Tips & More)

 A marketer would have designed that sequence as part of a campaign in their marketing automation platform.

-Step 5: Marketing automation executes the plan
+Step 5: Marketing Automation Executes the Plan

-Your automation software executes your marketing campaign and collects valuable data about your target audience and their individual customer journeys.
+Along the way, it also collects valuable data about your target audience and their individual customer journeys.

-Step 6: Analyze results and tweak campaigns
+Step 6: Analyze Results and Tweak Campaigns

-Continually track and analyze data provided by your automation software.
+It’s crucial to continually track and analyze data provided by your automation software.